Procurement at Defra

 Details of Defra purchasing arrangements and information for those looking to become a supplier or contractor.

-We are keen to offer under-represented businesses such as SMEs and voluntary and community services organisations the same opportunities to compete for our contracts as other qualified suppliers.
+We are keen to offer under-represented businesses such as SMEs and voluntary and community sector organisations the same opportunities to compete for our contracts as other qualified suppliers.
 We widely publicise our procurements on the following websites:

 - Defra’s e-tendering site – you can browse tendering opportunities and manage your tender activity (registration is required)